 In addition, since FY 2009 the Group has been participating in the commodity financial services ("Commodity Financial Services") business in which the Group undertakes funds management (risk management solutions are now classified as embedded services for the various businesses).
 These activities may involve the Company taking proprietary views of the market.
 The performance of this business may therefore be subject to the volatility of the commodity markets.
 Although the Company believes that these businesses will leverage its understanding of commodity and derivative markets and risk management skills, the Company currently does not have a long operating history in managing Commodity Financial Services businesses.
-The operation and management of the Commodity Financial Services business may require trained personnel and there can be no assurance that the Company will be able to attract or retain personnel required to operate and manage such businesses.
+The operation and management of the Company will be able to attract or retain personnel required to operate and manage such businesses.